hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/relationships.md

 Relationships enable you to make nested object queries if the tables/views in your database are connected.

-GraphQL schema relationships can be either of
+GraphQL Schema Relationships can be either of

-- object relationships (one-to-one)
+- Object Relationships (one-to-one)
-- array relationships (one-to-many)
+- Array Relationships (one-to-many)

 ## Object Relationships